-If you excel in sports, the arts, or have made a valuable contribution as a leader in your community, you could be nominated for a Blues Award.
+If you excel in sports, the arts and culture, or have made a valuable contribution as a leader in your community, you could be nominated for a Blues Award.

 What are Blues Awards?